 - How professional your listing is.

 - Extras included.

-One study on SmartAsset.com found that on average, in the cities they looked at, an Airbnb host could expect to pay 81% of their rent by listing one room in a two bedroom home on Airbnb.
+One study on SmartAsset.com found that on average, in the cities they looked at, an Airbnb host could expect to pay 81% of their mortgage by listing one room in a two bedroom home on Airbnb.

 Traditional Rent Vs Airbnb

-One example, Paula Pant of AffordAnything.com talks about how she decided to use her rental home as an Airbnb vacation home for a year, versus just leasing it to one tenant.
+One example, Paula Pant of AffordAnything.com talks about how she decided to use her home as an Airbnb vacation home for a year, versus just leasing it to one tenant.
 In her breakdown she found that in one year she earned $7,185.11 more as an Airbnb host vs. leasing the home traditionally to one tenant.
-That comes out to an extra $598.76 per month for her rental.
+That comes out to an extra $598.76 per month for her property.
 Not too bad!

 Hosting on Airbnb Can Provide A Nice Side Income